VirgilSecurity/demo-firebase-func/README.md

+# This repository no longer maintained!

+It's still used by Android and IOS firebase demos, but it wasn't made for e3kit and different firebase authentication strategies.
+For e3kit please use https://github.com/VirgilSecurity/virgil-e3kit-firebase-func

-# How to connect your Virgil and Firebase accounts for implementing end-to-end encryption
+# How to connect your Virgil and Firebase accounts for implementing end-to-end encryption'

 [Watch setup tutorial video on YouTube (4 minutes)](https://youtu.be/j0BuBtugYmA)